-In contrast to why-, where-, and how- provenance, Chapman [72] investigates a why not query4.
+In contrast to why-, where-, and how- provenance, Chapman [72] investigates a why not query5.
 This query produces a series of statements about the potential reasons the data of interest to the user is missing from a result set.
 Two algorithms answering this query by traversing the provenance graph in a forward and backward manner respectively are proposed and compared in evaluations.
+Huang et al. [221] tackle a similar problem in the context of databases.
+The answer to the question is what modifications to an existing database would be required for a non-answer (i.e. tuple missing from the query result) to become an answer.